No, Americans don’t support airstrikes that kill civilians, even when they target terrorists

 This piece was previously published in The Washington Post on May 6, 2019.

-Howard Lavine is the Associate Dean of the Social Sciences in the College of Liberal Arts and the Arleen C. Carlson professor of political science at the University of Minnesota.
+Howard Lavine, PhD, is a political psychologist and associate dean of Social Sciences at the College of Liberal Arts, University of Minnesota.
 Follow him on Twitter: @howard_lavine

 Shannon Golden is a human rights researcher and co-author of "Taking Root: Human Rights and Public Opinion in the Global South" (Oxford University Press, 2017).